 Become a Certified Infant Massage Instructor (CIMI)

-The 4-day course covers all the theory you will need to become an infant massage instructor to teach parents how to massage their babies.
+The 4-day course covers all the theory you will need to become an infant massage instructor to teach parents how to massage their babies, promote nurturing touch and respectful communication.

-This is with the International Association of Infant Massage (IAIM), who are globally recognized, so you can take this qualification to any part of the world.
+The International Association of Infant Massage (IAIM), is globally recognized, so you can take this qualification to any part of the world.

-As well as helping parents to bond with their baby, the massage has therapeutic effects for both the parent and infant.
+As well as helping parents to bond with their baby, the massage has therapeutic effects for both the parent and infant including relaxation for parent and baby, better sleep patterns, reducing colic and tummy pain, soothing stressed babies and reducing the impact of Post Natal Depression (PND).
+Can assist disrupted bonding.
 Our philosophy means that we never massage someone else’s baby but use a doll to teach parents the strokes.

 The training is a four-day intensive training to get you ready to become an instructor.
 It covers the theory of working with typically developing infants, infants with colic/tummy pain, as well as premature and special needs children.
 Real parents and babies attend classes over the 4-day training so you can see the benefits for yourself and each student gets an opportunity to teach a very small component of the class (approx. 5 mins), which students find a wonderful experience.